ehy/swfput-wp/readme.txt

 == Frequently Asked Questions ==

+= What are the privacy implications of using SWFPut =

+None.
+SWFPut does no tracking at all.
+No information of any sort is gathered or stored or forwarded to another site, or any such thing.
+There is no contact made with any other site(1).
+These statements apply both to the WordPress user, and to site visitors.

+(1) The user can provide a media URL from a 3rd party site which a visitor's browser will load; this 'contact' of another site is entirely up to the WordPress user or administrator.

 = I installed SWFPut, now what? =

 First, note that in the editor page for posts/pages,